opflucker/NetCoreManualDI/README.md

 }
 ```

 This class defines three d-factories: `ForCoursesService`, `ForStudentsService` and `ForSchoolService`.
 Each one knows how to create an internal implemented interface.
-When any dependency can not be resolved at this level, a d-factory takes the form of a PFA, this is, a lambda expression that reduces the original function arity completing known parameters and exposing unknown ones.
+When any dependency can not be resolved at this level, a d-factory takes the form of a Partial Function Application ([PFA](https://en.wikipedia.org/wiki/Partial_application)), this is, a lambda expression that reduces the original function arity completing known parameters and exposing unknown ones.
 This technique is composable, so a d-factory can be defined using others d-factories, as in `ForSchoolService`.

 [ApplicationDomain](src/ApplicationDomain) project implements three interfaces.
 Implementations of [ICoursesService](src/ApplicationDomain/ICoursesService.cs) and [IStudentsService](src/ApplicationDomain/IStudentsService.cs) depends on [ISchoolContext](src/ApplicationDomain.Repositories/ISchoolContext.cs).
 This resource is created externally, so these implementations are not in charge of releasing it.